Three recent semesters of college-level French or equivalent and the ability to follow coursework in French, as assessed by SIT.

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in any region of Madagascar based on program approval.
-Sample topic areas: role of fady (taboo) in Malagasy life; urban-rural inequalities; role of ombiasy (traditional healers); push factors in rural out-migration; family planning on the village level; roles of women in society; uses of medicinal plants; ethnic dimensions of rural to urban migration; traditional weaving techniques; prenatal healthcare in rural areas; malaria prevention and treatment; language teaching in primary and secondary education; local radio as a means of rural communication; HIV/AIDS awareness and prevention.
+Sample topic areas: role of fady (taboo) in Malagasy life; urban-rural inequalities; role of ombiasy (traditional healers); push factors in rural out-migration; family planning at the community level; roles of women in society; uses of medicinal plants; ethnic dimensions of rural to urban migration; traditional weaving techniques; prenatal healthcare in rural areas; malaria prevention and treatment; language teaching in primary and secondary education; local radio as a means of rural communication; HIV/AIDS awareness and prevention.

 Browse this program's Independent Study Projects/Undergraduate Research